-However, this house is also a reflection of how fantastic my friends and family are, as so much of it, like so much of my life is lifted above the ordinary by the things they bring to this flat.
-Actual things, the pictures of my friends, mirrors (1 from Jo, 1 from Sarah), the trolley in the kitchen (Kathy and Adam), the wine rack (Christelle and Mike).
+However, this house is also a reflection of how fantastic my friends and family are, as so much of it, like so much of my life is lifted above the ordinary by the things they have given me for this flat.
+Actual things, the pictures of my friends, mirrors, kitchen furniture and so on.
 Things are just things though, their actual presence in my flat, eating, drinking, laughing and just enriching my life is what makes this flat so precious to me.
 The gift of hospitality is a gift to the giver as well as the recipient and I’m grateful for the chance this space has given me to give and receive.

 Finally (and most importantly), my mother.
 Ma didn’t only buy me a kitchen table for my birthday, a sofa for Christmas and when I couldn’t make the rent, paid it.
 Doing all that was enough, but on top of that, she has absolutely been my rock, encouraging me, cheering me up and, when needed, telling me when it was time to suck it up and deal.
 She has been, she is amazing.
 I’d have been on the streets or in a secure ward, if not for her.

 So on this anniversary of moving into my flat, of living on my own again and being independent.
 I’m grateful to the people in my life that I’m completely dependent on…thanks.